Helen W. Gillmor

-Helen W. Gillmor (born 1942) is a senior United States district judge of the United States District Court for the District of Hawaii.
+Helen Patricia Willey Gillmor (born in 1942) is a senior United States district judge of the United States District Court for the District of Hawaii.

 Early life and education

 Born in Syracuse, New York, Gillmor received a Bachelor of Arts degree from Queens College, City University of New York in 1965, and a Bachelor of Laws from Boston University School of Law in 1968.